awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-gsg.md

-# Creating a getting started with FreeRTOS guide for your device<a name="afq-gsg"></a>
+# Creating a Getting Started with FreeRTOS guide for your board<a name="afq-gsg"></a>

-To qualify for FreeRTOS, you need to create a Getting Started with FreeRTOS guide for your device\.
-This guide walks users through setting up the hardware and development environment for developing applications for FreeRTOS devices, and building, running, and flashing the FreeRTOS Hello World demo on a device\.
+To qualify for FreeRTOS, you must create a Getting Started with FreeRTOS guide for your board\.
+This guide walks users through setting up the hardware and development environment for developing applications for FreeRTOS devices, and building, running, and flashing the created demo application on a device\.

-This guide must be available to customers on a public website\.
+This guide must be available to customers from a public website\.
 The URL to the guide is a requirement for listing a qualified board in the AWS Partner Device Catalog\.

 Your guide must include the following instructions:
 + Setting up the device hardware\.